PhasesResearchLab/ESPEI-unary-refstate-skeleton/README.md

 ## How to modify this repository

-* Clone it locally (`git clone https://PhasesResearchLab/ESPEI-refstate-skeleton`) and enter the package directory (`cd ESPEI-refstate-skeleton`).
+* Clone it locally (`git clone https://PhasesResearchLab/ESPEI-unary-refstate-skeleton`) and enter the package directory (`cd ESPEI-unary-refstate-skeleton`).
 You can rename the directory if you like.
 * Open the `setup.py` file and change the `NAME` variable at the top of the file to your desired name.
 I suggest something like `Bocklund2015`.
 This must correspond to the names of the dictionaries in the next step.
 * Add two dictionaries to the `refstate.py` module named `<NAME>Stable` and `<NAME>` (e.g. `Bocklund2015` and `Bocklund2015`), corresponding to the energy of the stable phase at 298.15 K and the lattice stabilities, respectively, as SymPy expressions.
 The best way to do this is just look at what's there and modify the example. *Note that the names are case sensitive and they must be valid Python identifiers!* Python identifiers start with a letter and contain only letters, numbers and underscores.
 * Install the package as editable